Dr. Alavi has performed over 5,000 Breast Augmentation procedures

 Getting back to normal

 You should be able to return to work within a few days, depending on the level of activity required for your job.
 Follow your surgeon’s advice on when to begin exercises and normal activities.
 Your breasts will probably be sensitive to direct stimulation for two to three weeks, so you should avoid much physical contact.
 After that, breast contact is fine once your breasts are no longer sore, usually three to four weeks after surgery.
 Your scars will be firm and pink for at least six weeks.
 Then they may remain the same size for several months or even appear to widen.
 After several months, your scars will begin to fade, although they will never completely disappear.
-Routine mammograms should be continued after breast augmentation for women who are in the appropriate age group.
-However, the mammographic technician should use a special technique to ensure that you get a reliable reading.
+Routine mammograms should be continued after breast augmentation for women in the appropriate age group.
+However, the mammographic technician should use a special technique to ensure you get a reliable reading.